godotengine/godot-docs/tutorials/math/vector_math.rst

     node2D.Position = new Vector2(400, 300);

 Godot supports both :ref:`Vector2 <class_Vector2>` and
-:ref:`Vector3 <class_Vector3>` for 2D and 3D usage respectively.
+:ref:`Vector3 <class_Vector3>` for 2D and 3D usage, respectively.
 The same
-mathematical rules discussed in this article apply for both types.
+mathematical rules discussed in this article apply to both types.

 - Member access